netbek/dw-analytics/README.md

 │   └── # Template for new .env files
 ├── template_project
 │   └── # Template for new projects
-├── .bashrc # Shell configuration used in prefect-cli ├── .env # Environment variables used by Docker Compose (not containers) ├── .gitconfig # Git configuration used in prefect-cli ├── .gitignore # Git configuration used in prefect-cli ├── .sqlfluff # SQL linter configuration used in prefect-cli ├── .sqlfluffignore # SQL linter configuration used in prefect-cli ├── .yamllint # YAML linter configuration used in prefect-cli ├── docker-compose.yml # Docker configurations for services, volumes and networking ├── install.yml # Installation script configuration ├── pyproject.toml # Configuration of Python tools in prefect-cli ├── requirements.txt # Python dependencies in Prefect and Jupyter containers └── requirements_dev.txt # Python dev dependencies in Prefect and Jupyter containers
+├── .bashrc # Shell configuration used in Prefect CLI container ├── .env # Environment variables used by Docker Compose (not containers) ├── .gitconfig # Git configuration used in Prefect CLI container ├── .gitignore # Git configuration used in Prefect CLI container ├── .sqlfluff # SQL linter configuration used in Prefect CLI container ├── .sqlfluffignore # SQL linter configuration used in Prefect CLI container ├── .yamllint # YAML linter configuration used in Prefect CLI container ├── docker-compose.yml # Docker configurations for services, volumes and networking ├── install.yml # Installation script configuration ├── pyproject.toml # Configuration of Python tools in Prefect CLI container ├── requirements.txt # Python dependencies in Prefect and Jupyter containers └── requirements_dev.txt # Python dev dependencies in Prefect and Jupyter containers
 ```